KULeuven-Diepenbeek/appdev-course/content/extra/demo.md

 ## _How Long To Beat_

-The demo project, residing in the [examples/kkotlin/howlongtobeat](https://github.com/KULeuven-Diepenbeek/appdev-course/tree/main/examples/kotlin/howlongtobeat) directory in the source repository, incorporates everything this course has to offer, to give you a taste of what is possible to create within a limited time frame using your newly acquired knowledge.
+The demo project, residing in a separate Git repository at https://git.brainbaking.com/wgroeneveld/howlongtobeat-android under the MIT license, incorporates everything this course has to offer, to give you a taste of what is possible to create within a limited time frame using your newly acquired knowledge.
 It contains:

 - One main activity, `MainActivity`, controlling the navigation drawer
 - Many segments controlled by a navigation system, including two `RecyclerView` lists.